AiBhrigu/phi-cosmography-canon/FINAL_AUDIT.md

-# Φ-Cosmography · Final Audit Manifest

-Scope:
-Canon layer only.

-Purpose:
-Confirm structural integrity before public reading.

-## Invariants Check

-- Canon is read-only
-- No execution logic present
-- No UI, styles, scripts, or animation
-- No interaction or state mutation
-- No authority or agency defined
-- No center rendered
-- Implicit axis only

-## Layer Integrity

-- Canon: sealed (FREEZE.md present)
-- Light: external, non-mutating
-- Field: spec-only
-- Atlas: registry-only
-- Observer: read-only
-- X-Domain: boundary-only

-## Semantic Closure

-- What Cosmography is — defined
-- What Cosmography is not — defined
-- Reading Mode — defined
-- Visitor Boundary — defined
-- Glossary — defined

-## Contamination Check

-- No runtime directories
-- No executable artifacts
-- No personalization language
-- No promises, outcomes, or results

-## Status

-Canon is structurally complete.
-Canon is safe for public reading.
-No further changes without new cycle declaration.
+# Φ-Cosmography · Final Audit (Canon)

+Status: FINAL CHECK
+Mode: Read-only / Spec-only

+## Canon invariants
+- No execution
+- No mutation
+- No agency
+- No authority
+- No memory
+- No personalization
+- No interaction
+- No UI
+- No runtime

+## Structural layers
+- Canon (cause)
+- Field (context)
+- Atlas (registry)
+- Observer (read-only)
+- X-Domain (boundary)

+## Guarantees
+- No promises
+- No outcomes
+- No actions
+- No instructions

+If all checks pass:
+Canon is sealed.
+Any change requires a new cycle declaration.